elasticdog/elasticdog-com/quartz/content/Exponential Backoff and Jitter.md

 Adding jitter to the first request can be beneficial to prevent thundering herd problems.

 Also look at circuit breakers, [token buckets](https://en.m.wikipedia.org/wiki/Token_bucket), and  [TCP slow start](https://en.wikipedia.org/wiki/TCP_congestion_control#Slow_start) related to congestion control (via https://www.schneems.com/2020/07/08/a-fast-car-needs-good-brakes-how-we-added-client-rate-throttling-to-the-platform-api-gem/).
+With these though, what level of failure do you set things to?
+Is there an optimal percentage where you'd trigger a circuit breaker, or would it depend on the whole environment?

 Some people advocate that anything more than the single retry might be wasteful, but that seems extreme to me.

 The client should also account for explicit server/load balancer push-back like HTTP 429 errors (too many requests).
 ## Further Reading